-Robert Price is an associate in the Litigation & Trial Department in the London office of Latham & Watkins.
+Robert Price is a partner in the Litigation & Trial Department in the London office of Latham & Watkins.
 He is a solicitor advocate and a member of the firm’s International Arbitration and White Collar Defense & Investigations Practices.
 He focuses his practice on commercial arbitration, investment treaty arbitration, and complex litigation in the courts of England and Wales and overseas.
 Mr. Price also advises on various aspects of international trade law, including EU and UK export control law and UN, EU, and UK international trade sanctions.

 Mr. Price has represented companies and sovereigns in disputes across a range of industry sectors, including:

 - Energy and natural resources